OfficeDev/Office-Add-in-samples/Samples/Outlook.ConsumeGraphAPI/ReadMe.md

 -  Register the custom add-in as an Azure Active Directory application
 -  Configure the Azure AD application with the following delegated permissions for Microsoft Graph: Read user files, Read user contacts
 -  Enable OAuth 2.0 implicit flow capability for the Azure AD application
--  Configure the AzureADTenant and azureADClientID variable in the [MessageRead.js](./Outlook.AddInSampleWeb/MessageRead.js) file of the solution
+-  Configure the azureADTenant and azureADClientID variables in the [MessageRead.js](./Outlook.AddInSampleWeb/MessageRead.js) file of the solution